Attesting Workload Source Code: Securing Non-Human Identities

 Workload source code attestation involves verifying the integrity and authenticity of the source code used to build a workload.
 It ensures that the code hasn't been tampered with and originates from a trusted source.
 This process adds a crucial layer of trust in Non-Human Identity (NHI) security.

-- Trusted Repositories: Attestation can also involve verifying that the source code comes from a trusted repository, such as a private Git repository with strict access controls.
-This helps ensure that only authorized individuals can modify the code.
+• Trusted Repositories: Attestation can also involve verifying that the source code comes from a trusted repository, such as a private Git repository with strict access controls.
+To ensure the repository's integrity, you'd typically implement measures like:

 Consider a financial institution deploying a new trading algorithm.
 By attesting the source code, the institution can ensure that the algorithm hasn't been tampered with and that it adheres to regulatory requirements.
 This protects against potential financial losses and maintains customer trust.